alyssagithub/Courses/Courses/Course 01 Variables.md

 print(MyFirstVariable) -- Outputs: Hello, world!
 ```
 We have now created and used our first variable.
 Let's try to change its value now.
-We can do this by simply using the variable name, the `=` sign, and then the new value, like we did when we defined them.
+<br>We can do this by simply using the variable name, the `=` sign, and then the new value, like we did when we defined them.
 ```lua
 local MyFirstVariable = "Hello, world!" print(MyFirstVariable)  -- Outputs: Hello, world!